fhamborg/Giveme5W1H/README.md

 > Unfortunately there is a bug in PyCharm at the time of writing: if you are viewing multiple project at once, you have to add an additional /../ to the path

+## Contribution and support
+Do you want to contribute?
+Great, we are always happy for any support on this project!
+Just send a pull request.
+By contributing to this project, you agree that your contributions will be licensed under the project's license (see below).
+If you have questions or issues while working on the code, e.g., when implementing a new feature that you would like to have added to Giveme5W, open an issue on GitHub and we'll be happy to help you.
+Please note that we usually do not have enough resources to implement features requested by users - instead we recommend to implement them yourself, and send a pull request.

-# License
+## License
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use Giveme5W1H except in compliance with the License.
+A copy of the License is included in the project, see the file [LICENSE.txt](LICENSE.txt).

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.

-The project is licensed under the Apache License 2.0.
-Make sure that you use Giveme5W in compliance with applicable law.
-The Giveme5W logo is courtesy of [Mario Hamborg](https://mario.hamborg.eu/).
+The Giveme5W1H logo is courtesy of [Mario Hamborg](https://mario.hamborg.eu/).

-Copyright 2016 The Giveme5W team
+Copyright 2018 The Giveme5W1H team